wally-wissner/ml-report/README.md

 # Purpose

-**ml_report** provides in-depth metrics and diagnostics reports while training Machine Learning models.
+**ml_report** is a Python module providing in-depth metrics and diagnostics for training and evaluating Machine Learning models.

 # Installation